ajschumacher/gadsdc/11-naive_bayes/README.md

 > "Probability, like time, is a concept invented by humans, and humans have to bear the responsibility for the obscurities that attend it." ([John Archibald Wheeler](http://en.wikipedia.org/wiki/John_Archibald_Wheeler))

+*Objective for the day*: Create a function that takes a string representation of an email as input and returns `True` if the email is spam, `False` if the email is not spam.

+Exercise: Diagram the necessary steps or flow to achieve this objective.
+(This could be a flow chart, for example.)
+What will you need, and when will you need it?
+After you have a complete plan, you can also consider how to evaluate the function you create.

 [Slides](slides.pdf) on probability and Bayesian classification.

 Go through the simple example from [Bayes' Rule for Ducks](http://planspace.org/2014/02/23/bayes-rule-for-ducks/).